IamSahil77/Web-Alarm-Clock/README.md

 - Set multiple alarms with custom labels and times.
 - Simple and intuitive user interface.
 - Alarm notifications with sound and visual alerts.
-- Responsive design for desktop and mobile devices.
+- Responsive design for desktop and mobile devices also.

 ## Technologies Used
 - HTML: Markup language for structuring the web page.